patroni/patroni/docs/patroni_configuration.rst

 Patroni provides command-line interfaces for a Patroni :ref:`local configuration <yaml_configuration>` generation and validation.
 Using the ``patroni`` executable you can:

 - Create a sample local Patroni configuration;
-- Create a local Patroni configuration for the locally running PostgreSQL instance (e.g. as a preparation step for the :ref:`Patroni integration <existing_data>`);
+- Create a Patroni configuration file for the locally running PostgreSQL instance (e.g. as a preparation step for the :ref:`Patroni integration <existing_data>`);
-- Validate a given local Patroni configuration.
+- Validate a given Patroni configuration file.

 Sample Patroni configuration